Krascheninnikovia lanata

-Krascheninnikovia lanata is a species of flowering plant in the family Amaranthaceae, known by the common name winterfat.
+Krascheninnikovia lanata is a species of flowering plant currently placed in the family Amaranthaceae (previously, Chenopodiaceae), known by the common names winterfat, white sage, and wintersage.
 It is native to much of western North America: from central Western Canada; through the Western United States; to northern Mexico.

 The genus was named for Stepan Krasheninnikov—the early 18th-century Russian botanist and explorer of Siberia and Kamchatka.

 Distribution and habitat

 Winterfat grows in a great variety of habitats at 100–2700 m in elevation—from grassland plains and xeric scrublands to rain shadow faces of montane locations.

 Winterfat is a halophyte that thrives in salty soils such as those on alkali flats, including those of the Great Basin, Central Valley, Great Plains, and Mojave Desert.

 Description

 Krascheninnikovia lanata is a small shrub sending erect stem branches to heights between 0.5–1 m.
 It produces flat lance-shaped leaves up to 3 centimeters long.
 The stems and gray foliage are covered in woolly white hairs that age to a reddish color.
+The woolly hairs start development in the late fall and gradually diminish through the winter season.

 The tops of the stem branches are occupied by plentiful spike inflorescences from March to June.
 The shrub is generally monoecious, with each upright inflorescence holding mostly staminate flowers with a few pistillate flowers clustered near the bottom.
 The staminate flowers have large, woolly leaflike bracts.

 The pistillate flowers have smaller bracts and develop tiny white fruits.
 The silky hairs on the fruits allow for wind dispersal.